jgordini/Notes/APL Quest/Keeping Things In Balance 2013-4.md

 We can wrap this in a DFN, put in an error guard, and if we don't get an error, we need to apply this function in a way that won't error.
 We can take this function and reduce over a scalar or one element vector, and APL will never actually use the function.

-Finally, we can use the nesting depth of parentheses and use a STRANDING of parenthesis to try and parse the expression.
+Finally, we can use the nesting depth of parentheses and use a stranding of parenthesis to try and parse the expression.
 We can flatten it in case it's nested, and see whether or not that works.

 These are just some fun solutions of abusing the system.